Title: How to Understand SMTP Errors and Reply Codes: A Step-by-Step Tutorial.

 Understanding SMTP Errors

-– Incorrect email addresses or domain names
+– Outdated email addresses or domain names.

 – Network connectivity issues